ambiot/documents/docs/source/ambd_arduino/AMB23/getting_started/ambd_mini_getting_started.rst

 |ambd-mini-get-start-2|

-If this is the first time you connect AMB23 to your computer, the USB driver for AMB23 will be automatic installed.
+If this is the first time you connect AMB23 to your computer, the USB driver for AMB23 will be automatically installed.

 If you have driver issue of connect board to your computer please go to `here <https://ftdichip.com/drivers/>`_ for USB driver.